mdeering/nestive/README.md

   *prepends* new content to the buffer, because each parent layout is rendered *after* it's child

-Nestive is *better* because it addresses these problems.
+Nestive Rendering is *better* because it addresses these problems.

 ## Just seven methods (so far)